uviclibraries/death-by-powerpoint/pre-workshop.md

   8. **Use san-serif fonts like Ariel or Helvetica** as they are easier to read on screens than serif fonts like Times New Roman
   9. **Use contrast to move your audience around the information on your slide** – Signalling & Coherence Principles

-## How Can Storytelling Make Your PowerPoint More Memorable?
+## How Can Storytelling Make Your Presentation More Memorable?
 Storytelling is a powerful teaching tool.
 That said, we should never forget to put related and well-constructed stories in our persuasive presentations.
 Note how Don McMillan, in the following video, tells a series of funny stories to help him make his key points memorable in his, _Life After Death by PowerPoint_ presentation.
 - [Life After Death by PowerPoint (Corporatre Comedy Video)](https://www.youtube.com/watch?v=KbSPPFYxx3o){:target="_blank"} (9 min):
 <iframe width="560" height="315" src="https://www.youtube.com/embed/KbSPPFYxx3o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>